Industrialised Construction and Design Management

 Overview

-The MSc Industrialised Construction and Design Management programme is for those wanting to make a difference in the world by embracing environmentally sustainable and efficient construction practices and helping to solve some of the most pertinent problems faced by the construction industry and the environment.
+The MSc Industrialised Construction and Design Management programme embraces environmentally sustainable and efficient construction practices to solve the most pertinent problems faced by the construction industry.

-The construction industry is rapidly changing.
-New technologies, innovative methods, global challenges and increased demand have accelerated a new era of construction.
-By developing expertise in prefabrication, offsite construction methods (OSM), and principles of Design for Manufacture (DfMa), you will be at the forefront of the industry, managing and designing environmentally sustainable and financially viable construction solutions.
+The construction industry is rapidly changing; new technologies, innovative methods, global challenges and increased demand have accelerated a new era of construction.
+By developing expertise in prefabrication, offsite construction methods (OSM), and design management, you will be at the forefront of the industry.

 You’ll be equipped with highly sought after skills in current and future models of construction and their associated project commissioning, design processes, procurement, supply chain integration, and manufacturing concerns, transforming your ability to innovatively tackle the problems of the future.